 For Cryphonectria parasitica the likelihood of pest freedom for bundles of whips and seedlings following evaluation of current risk mitigation measures was estimated as 'pest free with some exceptional cases' with the 90% uncertainty range reaching from 'extremely frequently pest free' to 'pest free with few exceptional cases'.
-The EKE indicated, with 95% certainty, that between 9,927 and 10,000 bundles of whips and seedlings per 10,000 will be free from C. parasitica.
-The likelihood of pest freedom for bare root plants/trees up to 7 years old was estimated as 'extremely frequently pest free' with the 90% uncertainty, that between 9,880 and 10,000 bare root plants/trees up to 7 years old was estimated as 'extremely frequently rest free'.
-The EKE indicated, with 95% certainty, that between 9,880 and 10,000 bare root plants/trees up to 7 years old was estimated as 'extremely frequently range spanning from 'very frequently pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free' with the 90% uncertainty range spanning from 'the pest free'
+The Expert Knowledge Elicitation indicated, with 95% certainty, that between 9,927 and 10,000 bundles of whips and seedlings per 10,000 will be free from C. parasitica.
+The likelihood of pest freedom for bare root plants/trees up to 7 years old was estimated as 'extremely frequently pest free' to 'almost always pest free'.
+The EKE indicated, with 95% certainty, that between 9,880 and 10,000 bare root plants/trees up to 7 years old per 10,000 will be free from C. parasitica.
+The likelihood of pest freedom for bare root plants as 'extremely frequently pest free'.
+The EKE indicated, with 95% certainty, that between 9,880 and 10,000 bare root plants in pots up to 15 years old was estimated as 'extremely frequently range spanning from 'very frequently pest free'.
+The EKE indicated, with 95% certainty pest free' to 'almost always pest free'.
+The EKE indicated as 'extremely frequently pest free' with the 90% uncertainty range spanning from 'very frequently pest free'.
+The EKE indicated, with 95% certainty, that between 9,880 and 10,000 bare root plants in pots up to 15 years old was estimated as 'extremely frequently pest free'.
+The EKE indicated, with 95% certainty, that between 9,820 and 10,000 plants in pots up to 15 years old per 10,000 will be free free' to 'almost always pest free'.
+The EKE indicated, with 95% certainty, that between 9,820 and 10,000 plants in pots up to 15 years old per 10,000 will be free from C. parasitica.